-Shingle lift / the Equipter RB4000 is an all around great roofing tool with many different uses and purposes.
+The Equipter RB4000 is an all-around great roofing tool with many different uses and purposes, including its use as a shingle lift.
 Roofing contractors tell us that they find so many different uses for the RB4000 that they would not do another roofing project without it.

 Pros for the RB4000 as a Shingle Lift

 The Equipter RB4000 has many different uses and purposes.
-Since the Equipter is drivable and raisable it can also be used as a shingle lift or shingle hoist, saving you and your employees’ backs.
+Since the Equipter is drivable and raisable, it can also be used as a shingle lift or shingle hoist, saving your and your employees’ backs.
 You can drive the Equipter to the back of your truck or trailer and load the shingles directly into the RB4000.
-After you have loaded the shingles simply drive the Equipter to your desired location and lift.
+You could even load the shingles into the RB4000 at your local supplier.
+After you have loaded the shingles, simply drive the Equipter to your desired location, lift, and unload.

 The RB4000 is designed to contain up to 4,000 lbs, about the weight of a pallet of shingles.
-It’s large carrying capacity allows you to save more time by hauling bigger loads.
-When fully loaded it can reach up to 12’ allowing you to get right under the eave of the house.
-You can simply load the shingles onto the Equipter, drive to desired location and extend the Equipter up to the roof.
+Its large carrying capacity allows you to save more time by hauling bigger loads.
+When fully loaded, it can reach up to 12’ allowing you to get right under the eave of the house.
+You can simply load the shingles onto the Equipter, drive to desired location and extend the Equipter up to the roofline.
 It’s as simple as 1, 2, 3.